top of page

 This also means working within real life.

 When deeper changes are possible, I help guide them in a way that is steady and manageable.
-When they’re not, care is adapted to support progress within your current capacity.
+When they’re not, care is adapted to help manage symptoms and support a greater sense of ease in your body.

 That is the work at the heart of ECHO.